 The Bottom Line on Cash Balance Plans

 Because the assets in a cash balance plan can compound at a significant rate, it’s possible to stockpile a significant amount of savings in a short period of time.
 This is especially valuable for older workers looking to boost retirement savings while reducing their tax burden.

 But cash balance plans operate in an all-or-nothing capacity until retirement.
 So pulling out money for an emergency can pose major problems.

-Still tying to figure out what kind of retirement plan is right for you?
+Still trying to figure out what kind of retirement plan is right for you?
 Sign up for the Wealthy Retirement e-letter below.
-By doing so you’ll be putting yourself on the path towards financial freedom while picking up some useful investment opportunities.
+By doing so, you’ll be putting yourself on the path toward financial freedom while picking up some useful investment opportunities.